jw-12138/jw-12138/README.md

 ## Some of my projects:

 - DaVinci GPT-3: https://chat.jw1.dev
-  > A ChatGPT alternative, using OpenAI's API
+  > A ChatGPT web interface, simplified, renewed

 - m42: https://m42.jw1.dev
   > An Instant Messaging App that has strong security features